quii/learn-go-with-tests/di-and-interfaces/readme.md

 ## Write the minimal amount of code for the test to run and check the failing test output

+_Listen to the compiler_ and fix the problem.

 ```go
 func Greet(writer *bytes.Buffer, name string) {
 	fmt.Printf("Hello, %s", name)